-Not only that, but sales benefit, too.
+Not only that, but your sales team benefits, too.
 The accuracy of sales forecasts can go up (42 percent), as can sales productivity (34 percent) and sales in general (29 percent).
 Having CRM data at your fingertips can even reduce the length of your company’s average sales cycle.
 Nutshell says that cycle can be cut by eight percent and sometimes as much as 14 percent!

 If you’re interested in CRM email marketing automation or CRM email management, we recommend you read this article.
-We’ll outline 10 ways CRM can aide you in creating your best email campaigns yet.
+In it, we’ll outline 10 ways CRM can aide you in creating your best email campaigns yet.

 - More Effective Segmenting